How PHMP works

 - We become aware of your health condition.
 This can happen when you first register, renew, or any other time you self-report.
 We may also get notified by one of your colleagues.

-- We evaluate its impact on your ability to practise medicine.
+- We evaluate the impact of your condition on your ability to practise medicine.

 - Our goal is to ensure you have the support you need to balance your health and clinical responsibilities.

 2. We gather information